abagusetty/CMakeBuild/dox/SupportedDependencies.md

 manner.
 The reasons why are given after all listings.
 In general you should prefer the `NWX_` variants.

-NWChemExBase relies on CMake's `find_package` module for locating dependencies and setting paths up correctly.
-NWChemExBase takes it a step further by attempting to build a dependency for the user if it can't find that dependency.
-Nonetheless, aside from compilers, the following is a list of dependencies that NWChemExBase can find, but won't build:
+CMakeBuild relies on CMake's `find_package` module for locating dependencies and setting paths up correctly.
+CMakeBuild takes it a step further by attempting to build a dependency for the user if it can't find that dependency.
+Nonetheless, aside from compilers, the following is a list of dependencies that CMakeBuild can find, but won't build:

 --------------------------------------------------------------------------------
 | Name            | Brief Description                                          |